 Prior to joining the Chamber, Anderson handled congressional affairs at the Embassy of Gabon in Washington, D.C.
 During her time at the Embassy, she worked with congressional staff to raise the profile of Gabon both on the Hill and throughout Washington, D.C.
 Prior to this, Anderson worked at the lobbying firm American Continental Group after previously interning on the Hill.

-Anderson is currently pursuing an Executive Masters of Public Administration at the London School of Economics and Political Science.
-She earned her B.A. in political science from Drew University in New Jersey, where she played on the field hockey team.
+Anderson received an Executive Masters of Public Administration at the London School of Economics and Political Science.
+She earned her B.A. in Political Science from Drew University in Madison, NJ.